iuwqyir/iuwqyir.github.io/_tabs/about.md

 ![Frames](/assets/img/logos/frames.png){: .left w="150" h="150" } [Frames](https://frames.murall.art/){:target="_blank"} is a really unique side-project with the MurAll team that I am really proud of.
 Created in the midst of the 2021 NFT bull run with PFPs and copy-cat projects pumping, this was something different and exciting.

 A **FRAME** is a dynamic NFT that you can wrap around your other existing NFTs.
-It will change size based on the dimensions of the NFT you combine it with and will wrap around it, enchancing its look.
+It will change size based on the dimensions of the NFT you combine it with and will wrap around it, enhancing its look.
 It even works cross-chain!

 I mainly took care of the backend infrastructure and website.
 Similarly to MurAll, the backend is built on AWS serverless infrastructure and the website is a React application.